Vitamin D and its deficiency

 Although melanin can absorb UV rays from sun, skin color and less exposure to the sunlight don’t significantly increase the risk of vitamin D deficiency.
 In such conditions, poor diet lacking vitamin D can be real cause of vitamin D deficiency.
 Therefore, people eating foods containing meat, fish, eggs, and low intakes of cereal as well as living in countries with the sunny weather during most of the months of the years develop vitamin D deficiency due to deficiency of calcium in their diets.

-- Overweight people are more prone to having a vitamin D deficiency
+- Overweight people are more prone to having a D deficiency

 - Restricted sun exposure boosts vitamin D deficiency